Transforming Juvenile Probation

 • Family/youth partnership and engagement

-• Data collection, reporting, and performance management
+• Data collection, reporting, and performance management to promote data-driven system change

 • Analytic support of annual data submissions of cross-site probation transformation measures, with the goal of sustained data utilization